 Paying for college is a complicated process for any aspiring student.
-It’s a process that raises a ton of questions: What’s a Pell Grant?
-What’s a Perkins Loan?
-Do I have to pay anything back?
-For students with a disability, those questions are even more complicated.
+It’s a process that raises a ton of questions, and for students with a disability, those questions are even more complicated.

-The good news: A disability is not an impediment to a college education.
+The good news is that a disability is not an impediment to a college education.
 There are plenty of resources for those who need help applying and paying for it.

 This guide, designed to work with assistive technology, can help you find these resources.
 Aspiring students with disabilities can use our table of contents to find the best scholarships for them.
 At the bottom of the page, we also list some tips on how to get federal and private aid.

 - Scholarships for general disabilities

 - Scholarships for hearing impairments

 - Scholarships for visual impairments

 - Scholarships for autism

 - Scholarships for health conditions